dansackett/django-template/README.rst

 Follow my instructions for setting up virtualenv and virtualenvwrapper here: https://github.com/dansackett/django_setup#virtualenv-and-virtualenv-wrapper

+**Note:** This assumes that you have a MySQL database already set up locally and you know the database name, username, and password.

 Do the following once setup::

     mkvirtualenv {{ project_name }}